 O’Brien’s Tower was built in 1935 by Sir Cornelius O’Brien.
 The round stone tower is near midpoint of the cliffs.

-base below the cliffs adorned with Namurian shale and sandstone.
+The base area below the cliffs are endowed with Namurian shale and sandstone.
 The Namurian period is a stage in the regional stratigraphy of northwest Europe with an age between roughly 326 and 313 Ma (million years ago).

 The Millstone Grit Group in the lithostratigraphy of northern England and parts of Wales is also of Namurian age, during the Carboniferous Period.